-- [2] The applicants, Marzieh Goudarzi, Hamidreza Dinrvand, Asal Dinrvand, and Arshia Dinrvand, are citizens of Iran.
-Ms. Marzieh Goudarzi [the principal applicant] applied as a member of the Federal Skilled Worker class and her husband, daughter, and son applied as accompanying family members.
-She is an accountant. - [3] In 2005, the principal applicant hired an immigration consultant, Arash Rahmatian, to assist her in the preparation of her family's application to immigrate to Canada.
+- [2] The applicants, Mashid Afzal, Jalil Afzal and Mahammadreza Afzal, are a family from Iran.
+Ms. Mashid Afzal (the principal applicant) applied as a member of the federal skilled worker class and her husband and son applied as accompanying family members.
+She is a medical laboratory expert. - [3] In 2005, the principal applicant hired an immigration consultant, Arash Rahmatian, to assist her in the preparation of her family's application to immigrate to Canada.
 The consultant was not an authorized immigration consultant or lawyer.
 He prepared the application and translated it into English.
-The CAIPS notes indicate that the application was received on or before August 29, 2005 by the Canadian Embassy in Damascus. - [4] The principal applicant states that, unbeknownst to her, Mr. Rahmatian included an International English Language Testing System [IELTS] test result that turned out to be fraudulent [the False Document].
-She claims to have specifically asked Mr. Rahmatian about the requirement to take an IELTS test as part of her application, but was told that she could write the test at some point in the future, as the processing of her application could take six years. - [5] She alleges that she was never given a copy of the forms that were submitted by Mr. Rahmatian.
+The CAIPS notes indicate that the application was received on or before January 27, 2005 by the Canadian Embassy in Damascus. - [4] The principal applicant states that, unbeknownst to her, Mr. Rahmatian included an International English Language Testing System (IELTS) test result that turned out to be fraudulent (the False Document).
+She claims to have specifically asked Mr. Rahmatian about the requirement to take an IELTS test as part of her application, but was told that she could write the test at some point in the future, as the processing of her application could take five years. - [5] She does not recall whether she signed her application form (however the application form does contain a signature) and alleges that she was never given a copy of what was submitted by Mr. Rahmatian.

-- [6] The application did not progress for several years until the applicants were notified in a letter sent by email on January 14, 2009 that the consultant they had retained was not an authorized representative. - [7] On April 28, 2010, the application was transferred to the Canadian Embassy in Warsaw as part of backlog reduction.
-On July 21, 2010, Canadian officials contacted the applicants to request updated information, as the processing of their application was set to begin.
-The applicants responded with updated submissions on October 18, 2010, including 2010 IELTS results for the principal applicant. - [8] On October 22, 2010, Immigration Officer M. Maryszczak [the officer] sent the principal applicant a letter detailing his concerns with her application [the Fairness Letter].
+- [6] The application did not progress for several years until the applicants were notified in a letter sent by email on January 15, 2009 that the consultant they had retained was not an authorized representative. - [7] On April 28, 2010, the application was transferred to the Canadian Embassy in Warsaw as part of backlog reduction.
+On July 16, 2010, Canadian officials contacted the applicants to request updated information, as the processing of their application was set to begin.
+The applicants responded with updated submissions on October 22, 2010, including 2010 IELTS results for the principal applicant. - [8] On October 26, 2010, Immigration Officer M. Maryszczak (the officer) sent the principal applicant a letter detailing his concerns with her application (the Fairness Letter).
 The Fairness Letter notified her that the officer had been unable to verify the authenticity of the False Document, and as a result, he was considering a finding that she was inadmissible for misrepresentation pursuant to subsection 40(1)(a) of the Act.
-Another consultant the applicants had retained by that time responded on December 20, 2010, stating that the principal applicant was unaware of the False Document and had been the victim of a fraudulent immigration consultant, and asked that she not be penalized for Mr. Rahmatian's actions. - [9] The officer rejected the explanation that the principal applicant was not aware of the False Document as not credible since the application clearly indicated that an English language test was required to be submitted with the application.
+Another consultant the applicants had retained by that time responded on December 22, 2010, stating that the principal applicant was unaware of the False Document and had been the victim of a fraudulent immigration consultant, and asked that she not be penalized for Mr. Rahmatian's actions. - [9] The officer rejected the explanation that the principal applicant was not aware of the False Document as not credible since the application clearly indicated that an English language test was required to be submitted with the application.
 On December 23, 2010, the counsellor accepted the recommendation that the principal applicant be found to be inadmissible for misrepresentation under subsection 40(1)(a) of the Act.